hortonworks/cloudbreak/docs/index.md

 `Instance type:` the Amazon instance type to be used - we suggest to use at least small or medium instances

+`Attached volumes per instance:` the number of disks to be attached

+`Volume size (GB):` the size of the attached disks (in GB)

+`Volume type:` option to choose SSD or regular HDD

+`Spot price:` option to set a spot price

 **Azure**

 `Name:` name of your template